lsa-pucrs/disaster-robotics-proalertas.github.io/projects/donnie.md

 ### Milestones

- - Milestone 1: Build the robot hardware prototype (electronics and 3D models)
+ - Milestone 1: build the robot hardware prototype (electronics and 3D models).
+100%;
+ - Milestone 2: design robot's Arduino protocol and firmware.
+100%;
+ - Milestone 3: Integrate the robot computer (Rasp) with Player middleware and design Player drivers.
+95%;
+ - Milestone 4: design parser and interpreter for new assisitive programming language called GoDonnie.
+80%;
+ - Milestone 5: design simulation environment for Donnie using Stage.
+90%;
+ - Milestone 6: test the software and hardware with blind people.
+0%;

 ## People